Learn to Assist Others in the Master’s in Clinical Mental Health Counseling Program

-A psychologically traumatic event can result in acute symptoms and long-term complications that may haunt a person for years.
+A traumatic experience can result in acute symptoms and long-term complications for an individual.
 Through intensive trauma counseling, individuals may begin to reclaim their health and wellness.
 Trauma counselors often choose this field because they are highly compassionate and empathetic people who heed God’s call to serve others.
-To be qualified to become a trauma counselor, you can earn your Master of Science in Clinical Mental Health Counseling with an Emphasis in Trauma at Grand Canyon University.
+To be qualified to become a trauma counselor, you can earn your Master of Science in Clinical Mental Health Counseling with an Emphasis in Trauma at Grand Canyon University (GCU).

-The trauma counseling MS degree is offered by the College of Humanities and Social Sciences.
-Students will examine the causes and effects of trauma across the lifespan, as well as the intricacies of human behavior.
+The MS in Clinical Mental Health Counseling for trauma emphasis is offered by the College of Humanities and Social Sciences.
+As a student, you will examine the causes and effects of trauma across the lifespan, as well as the intricacies of human behavior.
 There is a focus on the application of evidence-based research to assess and treat trauma-related disorders.

 - Interpersonal violence, including its contributing factors, treatment implications and best practices